👋 Welcome to the MediSync Demo!

 HDL Cholesterol 38.0 mg/dL

-• For HDL Cholesterol, no medications in your current regimen are known to influence these levels, Brianne.
+• For HDL Cholesterol, no medications in your current regimen are known to influence these levels, Demo.

 The Smart Symptom Analyzer